On the same note, what about us?

 * Takes ownership and accountability for her own healing and recovery, ** whether her spouses recovers or not. **

-* Resumes or improves excellent self care: diet, sleep, exercise, faith, mammograms, OBGYN appointments, salon appointments, time with friends, joyful activities
+* Resumes good self care: diet, sleep, exercise, faith, mammograms, OBGYN appointments, salon appointments, time with friends

 * Stays committed to her own recovery - therapist appointments, group meetings, reading books about partner recovery, journaling and writing homework.